 Also called Fez, the city is home to one of the most ancient old towns in Morocco with gorgeous tilework and many secrets hidden in the labyrinth medina.

-Apart from impressive architecture and main landmarks, including the historical Bou Inania Madrasa and the King’s Palace, going on a tour of the tanneries is a memorable experience.
+Apart from impressive architecture and main landmarks, including the historical Bou Inania Madrasa and the King’s Palace, going on a tour of the tanneries is a memorable experience and surely one of the most unique Morocco places to visit.

 The city managed to preserve its centuries-old traditions of dying leather in pits and is something you won’t be able to see anywhere else in the world.